 Not enough carbohydrate intake in preterm infants may result in poor growth and development.
 Breast milk is the best food for preterm infants, but feeding them only breast milk may be nutritionally inadequate.
 Adding carbohydrate to breast milk may help.
 However, not enough data can be found on assessing the benefits and harms of adding carbohydrate to breast milk to promote growth in preterm infants.

 We found one trial involving 75 preterm infants with very low-quality evidence on the effects of adding extra prebiotics (a type of carbohydrate) to human milk in preterm infants.
 A second publication by the same study authors reported different methods regarding blinding and randomisation of the trial.
 Study authors confirmed that these publications describe the same trial but have not yet clarified which method is accurate.
 We were unable to reproduce the analyses from the data presented.
-The search is up-to-date as of February 2018.
+The search is up to date as of August 2019.